Posts

 Image

-“In Ravensbrück I saw women prove that solidarity, friendship, and compassion can survive even in the kingdom of death.” - Margarete Buber-Neumann (German political prisoner, survivor) The Women of Ravensbrück: When we talk about Nazi concentration camps, most people immediately think of Auschwitz, Dachau, or Buchenwald.
+Listen to the podcast episode for this article now!
+ANTI FASCIST HEROINES “In Ravensbrück I saw women prove that solidarity, friendship, and compassion can survive even in the kingdom of death.” - Margarete Buber-Neumann (German political prisoner, survivor) The Women of Ravensbrück: When we talk about Nazi concentration camps, most people immediately think of Auschwitz, Dachau, or Buchenwald.
 But far fewer have heard of Ravensbrück — the largest concentration camp built for women.
 Between 1939 and 1945, over 130,000 women were imprisoned there.
 They weren’t just prisoners of war or political opponents — they were teachers, mothers, nurses, students, communists, Jews, Roma, lesbians, sex workers, resistance fighters.
 In other words: anyone the Nazis considered expendable.
 And yet, even inside a place designed to strip away humanity, the women of Ravensbrück found ways to resist.
 Resistance in the Shadows Some resistance looked like sabotage.
-Women forced to sew uniforms for German soldiers sometimes stitched the seams wrong on purpose.
-Others ...
+Women forced to sew uni...